 Ndole (Bitterleaf and Peanut Stew)

 Ndole is a stew made of bitterleaf and peanuts, usually with beef and shrimp as well.
-Bitterleaf is an African plant, a bit like spinach or kale, though as you can imagine from its name, it’s rather bitter.
-Spinach was suggested as a substitute, so that’s what I used.
+Bitterleaf is an African plant, a bit like spinach or kale.
+As the name suggests, it’s rather bitter.
+I saw spinach suggested as a substitute, so that’s what I used.
 I think the peanuts were meant to be raw, and then boiled and blended.
 I used roasted peanuts and they seemed to work fine–at least, the paste they made looked the same as that in the recipe.
 I used dried shrimp leftover from Cambodia week instead of trying to find ground crayfish.
 I also halved the recipe.

 One problem I had was that I didn’t have as much spinach as I was supposed to because, although I often have bags of baby spinach open in my fridge for a few weeks with no issues, my two unopened bags weren’t in the best condition and I had to throw some of it out.
 So this stew should have been much more green!

 I was really apprehensive about this dish, because it seemed like there were a lot of things going on that I wasn’t sure would work together.
 I found this actually tasted alright.
 I wouldn’t call it my most favorite dish or anything and I’m not sure I would make it again, but it really wasn’t bad at all.

 Fish rolls are a pastry filled with fish, chili, and tomato sauce.
 They are typically fried, so that’s how I cooked them.
 The recipe I used called for sardines, which I had never eaten before, and I was happy to finally try them.